When I was a kid, I loved James and the Giant Peach. And yet, I started writing children's picture books only about 7 years ago.

 It's like being bored and horrified at the same time.

-Seriously, I can barely cobble the energy to stitch this personality together.
+Seriously, soemtimes I can barely cobble the energy to get out of the house.

 To pull off this new project, I needed to talk to the experts, the kids.